naru94/Facial-Recognition-using-OpenCV/README.md

-Follow Anaconda Install when following Jupyter notebook
+Follow Anaconda install when using Jupyter notebook
 =======================================================
 ### 1.1 Install Anaconda